Solar for your business

 How much do systems cost?

 System prices vary by size and technology.
 The more expensive systems are ones that integrate with concrete tile roofs.
 The least expensive ones are traditional framed modules mounted on the roof.
-Prices in the SMUD service generally range between $8 and $11 per watt.
-This is before taking tax credits and rebates into account.
+Prices in the SMUD service generally range between $8 and $11 per watt before tax credits and rebates.

 Payback time is determined by many factors, most importantly the amount of your current electricity bill.
 Customers with lower bill amounts typically have a 20-plus year payback period.
 Customers who have larger bills may see a return on their investment in as little as 7 to 10 years.